Home Compare ACN vs CTSH

 Accenture vs Cognizant Technology Solutions: Which Stock Looks Stronger in 2026?

-Cognizant Technology Solutions holds the cleaner structural position, with stability as the main driver and profitability adding further support.
-Accenture still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Structurally, Accenture and Cognizant Technology Solutions are closely matched — neither holds a meaningful edge overall.
+Cognizant Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.